Noch Fragen? Kontaktiere Sie uns!Wir sind bemüht innerhalb eines Werktages zu antworten.

 If you are looking for variety on your holiday, you are guaranteed to find it in the Kvarner Bay.
 This multi-faceted region reveals its varied nature in its very name.
 After the fall of the Roman colony of Flanona, today Plomin in Istria, the region was named “mare quaternarium”.
 The name referred to the four directions ships could sail to from the region: West towards Venice and Ravenna, east to Senj, north to Rijeka and south to Zadar.
 The Latin word “Quarner” means “four parts” and it is from this that the current-day name “Kvarner” Bay developed.

 From national parks with cascading waterfalls to imposing cliffs that dive into the sea, the diverse region of Dalmatia is waiting to be explored.
-This stunning Croatian region has an abundance on offer and is home to some of the most beautiful islands in Croatia.
+This stunning south Croatian coast and island world has an abundance on offer and is home to some of the most beautiful islands in Croatia.
 Experience centuries of history at the numerous UNESCO sites scattered across Dalmatia such as Diocletian's Palace in Split and the old towns of Trogir and Dubrovnik, the latter of which can be recognised from the award-winning series Game of Thrones.
 Dubrovnik was not only used as ‘Kings Landing’ in the series but is also home to a number of recognisable Game of Thrones filming locations.
 Dalmatia can also lay claim to one of the most picturesque beaches in the world, with the “Golden Horn” beach on Brač having been given the title by Forbes magazine.
 Numerous islands, varied terrain, a delicious cuisine and an exciting history await you on our island hopping tours in Dalmatia.
 Whether your preference be hybrid bike, e-bike or mountain bike, the almost car-free roads and the incredible island trails make a biketour an unforgettable experience.
 The diverse islands of Hvar, Vis, Korčula and Mljet are waiting to be explored with plenty of must-do activities along the way.

 If you are looking for a family-friendly holiday in the sunny south of Croatia, then look no further!
 Our Croatian summer Multi-Adventure Cruise combines the advantages of a “blue voyage” with a number of varied activities both on land and water.
 With cycling, hiking, sightseeing, beach Olympics and plenty of seaside fun on offer, there is something for the whole family!